| 2004 |

 | 2009 |

-The Drosha-DGCR8 complex (Microprocessor) cleaves hairpin structures embedded within the DGCR8 mRNA 5'UTR and coding region, thereby destabilizing the DGCR8 mRNA; conversely, DGCR8 stabilizes Drosha protein via protein-protein interaction, establishing a homeostatic cross-regulatory loop. |
+The Drosha-DGCR8 complex (Microprocessor) cleaves hairpin structures embedded in the DGCR8 mRNA 5'UTR and coding region, destabilizing the DGCR8 mRNA.
+Conversely, DGCR8 stabilizes Drosha protein via direct protein-protein interaction.
+This cross-regulation constitutes a homeostatic feedback loop controlling Microprocessor levels. |

 Cell |